- Class: Aves (Birds)

-To date, 114 cranes have hatched since the Safari Park opened in 1972, and 57 of those have been East African crowned cranes.
+Over 120 cranes have hatched since the Safari Park opened in 1972, and 57 of those have been East African crowned cranes.
 In 2014, we welcomed the hatch of a wattled crane, a first for our organization!

 Safari Park guests can also see an East African crowned crane named Taji fly overhead during one of the Park's daily Frequent Flyers bird shows.

+Cranes in trouble.
 All crane species are rapidly dwindling.
 The Siberian crane Grus leucogeranus is at critical risk, due mainly to hunters shooting them during their 4,000-mile migration between the Russian arctic and India.
 The red-crowned crane Grus japonensis is endangered mainly due to loss of habitat; cranes need large areas of habitat, which are gradually being turned into farms or housing sites.
 Even the marshes where cranes nest are being slowly drained for agricultural purposes.
 The gray-crowned crane Balearic regulorum is endangered due to the illegal trade in the species.

+Back from the brink.
 Whooping cranes Grus americana are the tallest birds in North America.
 They were once numerous in the prairie wetlands of the US and Canada, but settlers drained the wetlands to build farms and cities, and hunted the large birds for their meat.
 By 1941, only 15 birds were observed at their wintering area on the Gulf Coast of Texas.
 To help save the birds from extinction, refuges were established, the birds were carefully monitored, and hunters were educated about the harm they could do to the species.

 Through intensive efforts, there are now two distinct migratory populations—the only natural, self-sustaining whooping crane flocks left in the world.
 There are also small, nonmigratory flocks of whooping cranes in Florida and Louisiana.
 Whooping cranes are still endangered, but there is certainly more hope for the species these days, with their numbers currently at almost 600 birds in managed care and the wild.

+Helping cranes.
 In 1973, the International Crane Foundation was founded to be the world center for the study and preservation of cranes.
 It has become a world leader in crane conservation, including the breeding of endangered species.
 San Diego Zoo Global works with the Foundation, providing cranes for breeding and helping with wetland conservation work in China.
 The founder of the International Crane Foundation, George Archibald, Ph.D., is the 2005 San Diego Zoo Global Conservation Medalist.

 San Diego Zoo Global is dedicated to crane conservation and, in particular, an artificial insemination program involving sarus, red-crowned, demoiselle, and blue cranes.